Chapter 2: Theory of operation

 Object boxes contain text which forms a message to be sent to Pd to create and initialize the object.
 Here, $1, etc., are taken from the context in which the patch was loaded.
 When the patch is a new document or opened from a file the "$" variables are undefined.
 But if the patch is an abstraction (see the next section) they are taken from the abstractions' creation arguments.

 Constructions such as "$1-x" are expanded by string concatenation.
 This is the mechanism for making local variables.
 In particular, $0 is a counter, where every patch gets its own value.
 In an abstraction this guarantees a unique ID number to that abstraction, so sends and receives with names like "$0-bear" can be used as local send/receive pairs.
-This is also useful for things like array names, value names and text names (as defined in the text object).
+This is also useful for things like array names, variable names in [value] objects and text names (as defined in the [text] object).

 Occasionally, you may want to have double or triple substitutions; this can be done one stage at a time by nesting abstractions (with each subpatch adding its own $-variable to a symbol and passing that on as argument to a further abstraction).